Cluster Policy Examples for Containers

 Verification: After applying this policy, please get into one of the containers in the namespace 'nginx1' (using "kubectl -n nginx1 exec -it nginx-X-... -- bash") and run '/usr/bin/apt'.
 You will see that /usr/bin/apt is not blocked.
 Now try running same command in container inside 'nginx2' namespace and it should not be blocked.

-Block a specific executable matching labels, In operator- In operator ()
+Block a specific executable matching labels, In operator- In operator (csp-matchlabels-in-block-process.yaml)

 and all the workloads across other namespaces.

-Block accessing specific executable matching labels, NotIn operator ()
+Block accessing specific executable matching labels, NotIn operator (csp-matchlabels-not-in-block-process.yaml)

 , operation won't be blocked.